ericksuzart/warthog_docker_ws/README.md

-# Docker based ROS repository
+# Warthog tutorials workspace

-This repository contains a Dockerfile that can be used to build a Docker image that contains the necessary software to run the projects in the course ENGC68.
-Therefore, you will need to install Docker on your computer.
+This repository contains the source code for the tutorials on the [Warthog website](http://www.clearpathrobotics.com/assets/guides/noetic/warthog/).

 ## Building the image